apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    The filename of the certificate authority that client certificates will be verified against.

-.. ts:cv:: CONFIG proxy.config.ssl.server.ticket_key.filename STRING ssl_ticket.key
+.. ts:cv:: CONFIG proxy.config.ssl.server.ticket_key.filename STRING NULL

    The filename of the default and global ticket key for SSL sessions.
 The location is relative to the :ts:cv:`proxy.config.ssl.server.cert.path` directory.
 One way to generate this would be to run